-Shop vacs come in sizes from 2-gallon to over 20-gallon.
-The 2-gallon models are handheld, while anything above 5 gallons is on casters.
+Shop vacs come in sizes from two-gallon to over 20-gallon.
+The two-gallon models are handheld, while anything above five gallons is on casters.
 The problem comes into play when you consider what you are cleaning.
 If you work in a hotel and are cleaning rooms, a smaller handheld model would be fine.

 Picking a Shop-Vac Based on Features